tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 Describe how and why you think the observed SFS differs from the expected SFS.

-Code use to produce the SFS comparison plots
+Code used to produce the SFS comparison plots:
 ```bash
 #!/usr/bin/env Rscript